ravi688/SKVMOIP/README.md

 # Scalable KVM Over IP (SKVMOIP)
 This repository contains source code for a SKVMOIP for Windows and Linux platforms written in C++.<br>
-NOTE: Currently it is in development, and only Keyboard and Mouse works - no User Interface though.

 ### Introduction
-There are many options available in the market for KVKM over IP, however most of them either for a corporate or very expensive for individuals - and still not scalable enough.
+There are many options available in the market for KVKM over IP, however most of them are either made for a corporate or very expensive for individuals - and still not scalable enough.
+Many people have built cheap solutions such as PiKVM and TinyPilot - but I still find them expensive given that they can only support one machine and one would need to spend more money to replicate over multiple machines.

 Therefore, I started this project to invent a Scalable KVM Over IP software suite we can be installed on cheap hardware modules and on a client computer.
-This KVMK Over IP is scalable to any size because it uses ethernet wiring to communicate with the computers/servers.
+This KVMK Over IP is scalable to any size because it uses ethernet wiring to communicate with the computers/servers with only one Encoder Server.

 ### Features of SKVMOIP
 1. Keyboard Over IP, works even to boot systems into their BIOS and without any software installed on the target system.